University of Victoria: University of Victoria Students Society (UVSS)

-The University of Victoria Graduate Student Society (GSS)
+Graduate Student Society

-The University of Victoria has one of the highest percentages of graduate and doctoral students in the country.
 The GSS offers services and academic support for UVic's 3,000 Graduate students.
 The society's services include the Grad House Restaurant, health and dental plan, funding for grad student events, and reduced-cost membership in the Victoria Car Share Co-operative.

 Athletics

 The Victoria Vikes (more commonly known as Vikes Nation) represent the university in a number of competitive sports, including rowing, swimming, rugby, and basketball.
 The Vikes have especially long ties to competitive rowing having competed for several international titles.
 Sailing remains an important sport at the university and the UVic Sailing Club (UVSC) maintains training facilities and boats at the nearby Cadboro Bay.